Study Abroad Program Overview

 Use the following resources to learn about courses on UCEAP:

 - Hebrew University summer courses in July.
+(Note that language courses are not available to UC students.)
 When you click on a course, make sure to scroll to the bottom to confirm the schedule.

 - MyEAP Course Catalog lists courses previously taken by UC students.
 Additional courses may be available and not all courses may still be offered.
 Courses that have not yet been taken for credit will not appear in the MyEAP Course Catalog.